abishekChouhan/RepoSearch/README.md

 ## Updated 14th July:
-1. Better approch implemented, using threads.
+1. Better approach implemented, using threads.
 2. Latest code is in `search.py`.
-Older code (async implemation) is in `search_old.py`.
+Older code (async implementation) is in `search_old.py`.
 3. Line by line matching added.
 Used Dynamic Programming for matching.
 4. Files with extensions `'zip', 'jpg', 'mp4', 'mp3', 'png', 'h5', 'csv', 'dat'` are ignored.
 Can be updated in code easily.
 5. Now the code can find matches for block of lines (block = more than one line).